Kaylea Titford: Dad found guilty of daughter's manslaughter

 A father has been found guilty of gross negligence manslaughter of his daughter who was found dead in "squalor".

-Kaylea Titford, from Newtown, who had spina bifida, was morbidly obese, had been confined to her bed in the months before her death in "degrading" and "inhumane" conditions.
+Kaylea Titford, from Newtown, who had spina bifida and was morbidly obese, had been confined to her bed in the months before her death in "degrading" and "inhumane" conditions.

 Alun Titford, 45, from Newtown, Powys, was convicted at Mold Crown Court on Tuesday.